 Moreover, many technology bloggers review gadgets, many of which are sponsored as well.
 Perfectly fine as long as you let your readers know it is a sponsored review.

-FAQ about Earn a Living Blogging in Indian in 2021
+FAQ about Earn a Living Blogging in India in 2022

 Yes.
 It is but still doesn’t take my words for it.